deanamilush/deanamilush/README.md

 - 👋 Hi, I'm @deanamilush
-- 👀 I'm interested in Mobile Programming
+- 👀 I'm interested in Programming
-- 🌱 I'm currently learning Android Developer
+- 🌱 I'm currently learning Mobile and Web Programming with AI Integration
 - 📫 How to reach me deanamilush@gmail.com

 <!---